RasaHQ/calm-langgraph-customer-service-comparison/README.md

 OPENAI_API_KEY - API key for OpenAI platform, for invoking the LLM.
 ```

-Step 5: Load the keys by running `source .env` in the terminal window.
+Load the keys by running `source .env` in the terminal window.

-Step 6: Then execute
+Then execute -
 ```
 python run_eval.py
 ```